-7.17.
+7.18.
 Employee benefits

-7.17.1.
+7.18.1.
 Defined contribution plans

 Obligations for contributions to defined contribution plans are expensed as the related service is provided and recognised as personnel expense in profit or loss.
 Prepaid contributions are recognised as an asset to the extent that a cash refund or a reduction in future payments is available.
-The Bank pays contributions to Turkish State Social Security Plan on a mandatory basis for the local employees who do not opt for the Bank's pension plan.
+The Bank pays contributions to Turkish State Social Security Plan on a mandatory basis for the local employees who are not participant to the first pillar of the Bank's pension plan.
 The Bank has no further payment obligations once the contributions have been paid.

-7.17.2.
+7.18.2.
 Pension plan

 The Bank operates a pension plan implemented beginning from 1 October 2008, which includes first pillar as hybrid plan that is comprised of a defined benefit plan and defined contribution plan, second and third pillars as defined contribution plans.
-The local employees can opt for the Turkish State Social Security Plan voluntarily in lieu of the Bank's pension plan.
-The employees who opted for the Bank's pension plan are enrolled in the first pillar whereas participation in the second pillar is at their will.
+The employees who are not subject to Turkish State Social Security Plan are enrolled in the first pillar whereas participation in the second pillar is at their will.
 All employees are eligible to participate in the third pillar where participation in the first and/or second pillar is not a pre-requisite.